chris-king1/resume/docs/work-history.md

 ## \(2010 – October 2021) **IBM**: Information Architect and Lead Technical Writer

+As an Information Architect and Technical Writer, I developed strategies to improve the information experience in enterprise-class, storage management software and manage the organization, structure, and accessibility of all end-user documentation, user assistance, and messages.

 * Researched, wrote, and updated technical content in DITA/XML.
-Use highly-structured, topic-based writing and an HTML-based framework to deliver that content to users.
+Used highly-structured, topic-based writing and an HTML-based framework to deliver that content to users.
-* Planned, managed, and organized the structure of end-user publications and user assistance, which included ~10,000 DITA-based topics of technical content.
+* Planned, managed, and organized the structure of end-user documentation and user assistance, which included ~10,000 DITA-based topics of technical content.
 * Edited technical content from technical writers, technical support, DevOps, product managers, and beta advocates.
-* Administered the production process, translation, and publication of documentation to ibm.com for <a href="https://www.ibm.com/docs/en/spectrum-control/5.4.10" target="_blank">on-premises</a> and <a href="https://www.ibm.com/docs/en/storage-insights" target="_blank">off-premises (SaaS)</a> storage management and reporting applications.
+* Administered the production processes, translation, and publication of documentation to ibm.com for <a href="https://www.ibm.com/docs/en/spectrum-control/5.4.10" target="_blank">on-premises</a> and <a href="https://www.ibm.com/docs/en/storage-insights" target="_blank">off-premises (SaaS)</a> storage management and reporting applications.
-* Worked closely with UX designers and product stakeholders to review UX designs and ensure the best possible information experience for users.
+* Worked closely with UX designers and product stakeholders to review UX designs and ensure a good information experience for users.
 Provided detailed feedback and edited UI microcopy (in Adobe InDesign).
 * Lead the effort to implement and improve contextual assistance within multiple applications.
-* Planned, designed, and implemented a digital adoption platform (WalkMe) into a SaaS application to help guide users through key tasks and provide additional contextual information.
+* Planned, designed, and implemented a digital adoption platform (WalkMe) in the SaaS application to help guide users through key tasks and provide additional contextual information.
-* Worked closely with DevOps to write, review, and edit all customer communication for a SaaS application.
+* Worked closely with DevOps to write, review, and edit all customer communication for the SaaS application.
 This communication included in-app notifications, welcome letters, emails, urgent requests, security notifications, support documents, and beta updates.
 * Acted as a focal point for improving documentation, error messages, user assistance, and information delivery.
 Triaged user and technical support feedback.
 * Used metrics and advanced analytics to improve technical content and delivery.
 * Planned the direction for incorporating the latest tools and technology into writing processes.
-* Transformed how information developers work by incorporating design thinking principles into daily practices and promote user-centered design for technical content.
+* Transformed how technical writers work by incorporating design thinking principles into daily practices and promoted user-centered design for technical content.
 * Created and maintained terminology guidelines, standards, best practices, and planning information for development, QA, and technical writers.
 * Mentored other writers on authoring tools, technical content, and IBM Storage products.
 * Lead efforts to migrate the entire information library to new deployment frameworks.